jvincze84/jvincze84.github.io/docs/Kubernetes_Templates/ReverseProxy.md

 ```

 For simplicity I'm using dns loadbalancer between my two ingress pods.
-Another important thing, that the entire Kubernetes cluster is behind Wireguard VPN, so the nodes are connected to each other in this VPN connection.
+Another important thing, that the entire Kubernetes cluster is behind Wireguard VPN, so the nodes are connected to each other inside this VPN connection.

 I have a separate HomeAssistant server, and I want to access it through my static ip addresses.
 I think it is better than user some kind of DynDns service, and it is even impossible when you are behind CGNAT.
 All of my PCs (servers) connected to the same Wireguard VPN.
 So I want to access the HomeAssistant server through the nginx ingress.